 Mexico City’s levels of pollution make the switch alternative energies that much more important, and coupled with its geographical location and altitude, make the city an ideal location for solar energy generation.
 Mexico is already pushing to increase its solar power output, and DelSol can help by educating students about our planet.

-I worked on this project with Ruotong Shen.
+I collaborated on this project with Ruotong Shen.

 The form of the DelSol device is 3-D printed, making it light-weight and cheap to produce.